world1100/FULL-Facial-Recognition-System/README.md

 ## Problem with installation?

-### I know that installation for this program might be a little bit complex especially if you are new to python, just put on an issue on this repository and i will answer it as soon as possible
+### I know that installation for this program might be a little bit complex especially if you are new to python, just put on an<a href="https://github.com/KasraMoradi-0/FULL-Facial-Recognition-System/issues"> issue </a>on this repository and i will answer it as soon as possible

 ### After Installation